Dolní Břežany: History

+Demographics

+Economy

+Dolní Břežany is the seat of HiLASE Centre.
+It is a workplace of the Institute of Physics of the Czech Academy of Sciences that deals with the innovation of laser technology.
+It was founded in 2011.
+With about 100 employees, it is the main employer in the municipality.

+Transport

+There are no major roads passing through the municipality.
+The Prague–Vrané nad Vltavou–Čerčany/Dobříš line runs through the western part of the municipality and is served by Esko lines.
+The train stop called Dolní Břežany-Jarov is located just outside the municipal territory.

 Sights

-The landmark of Dolní Břežany is a Renaissance castle, which was created by rebuilding a medieval fortress.
+The main landmark of Dolní Břežany is a Renaissance castle, which was created by rebuilding a medieval fortress.
 It was built during the rule of Krištof Želínský of Sebuzín between 1590 and 1606.
-The castle chapel was added in the 1880s.
+The Chapel of Saint Mary Magdalene was added to the castle in the 1880s.
 Today it serves as a hotel.

 There are the remains of a Celtic oppidum on the Závist hill.
 A wooden observation tower was built in the area in 2021.
 It is 32 m high.